schaubce/dms-spring-2020/Frog Tutorial.md

    }
    ```

-   - Add another `if` statement to check if tongue.y1 is less than or equal to frog.y, and set tongue.y1 to frog.y if so, do you know why we have to do this?
-Look at the last step and see if you can think of it
+   - The frog looks goofy, right?
+Let’s fix it by not letting the tongue go behind the frog.
+Add another `if` statement to check if tongue.y1 is less than or equal to frog.y, and set tongue.y1 to frog.y if so, do you know why we have to do this?
+Look at the previous step and see if you can think of it
      HINT: paste the following directly after that closing curly brace from the last step

    ```javascript